gserena01/CIS566_RD_Lab/README.md

+## This is a piece of educational material that I produced for the University of Pennsylvania's Procedural Graphics course in October 2022

 # Lab06 - Reaction Diffusion
 Let's play with the parameters and setup of the reaction-diffusion equation to create cool effects.
 You may work with a partner for this lab. **Please choose 3 of the following 5 puzzles/tasks to complete this lab.** Additional puzzles/task may be completed for extra credit.